What Is Hip Pain?

 - Imaging with X-Rays or MRI: X-rays can be used to help diagnose a degenerative hip joint or hip OA.
 Magnetic resonance imaging (MRIs) may be needed to determine if there is damage to surrounding muscles, tendons, or ligaments.

-The StemX clinic offers a range of customized Regenerative Medicine treatments to treat orthopedic injuries including degenerative changes in hips.
+The StemX clinic offers a range of customized Regenerative Medicine treatments to treat orthopedic injuries.

 StemX is California's leading provider of holistic and regenerative medicine services.
 Our experts don't just offer popular treatments, but customized medical solutions based on individual needs.